Categories

 In the prehistoric ages, some animals were much bigger than today’s counterparts – including crocodiles.
 Crocodiles have long been some of the most feared and respected creatures on the planet, and their prehistoric ancestors were no different.
 Some of the largest and most terrifying crocodiles to ever exist walked the Earth millions of years ago, making even the largest modern crocodile look like a mere lizard by comparison.
 From the massive Deinosuchus to the impressive Sarcosuchus imperator, this article will explore eight of the largest and most impressive prehistoric crocodiles ever discovered, giving readers a glimpse into a long-lost world of giant reptiles and ferocious predators.

-Category: Planet Earth
+Planet Earth Astronomy

 As we go about our daily lives, it’s easy to forget that we’re all hurtling through space at incredible speeds.
 Earth is constantly in motion, rotating on its axis and orbiting around the sun.
 In fact, we’re all living in a fast-moving spacecraft.
 But just how fast is our planet moving?
 What’s the speed of Earth in space?